 People like to feel involved like they belong to something – and that’s something your brand can learn from and utilize.
-A customer that associates a brand with their sense of identity is unlikely to ever be swayed by competitors.
+A customer who associates a brand with their sense of identity is unlikely to be swayed by competitors.
 This kind of brand loyalty is invaluable.
-A brand community that has a sense of exclusivity and has frequent, authentic interactions with a brand is a community of loyal customers that will become ambassadors for your brand.
+A brand community with a sense of inclusivity and has frequent, authentic interactions with a brand is a community of loyal customers that will become ambassadors for your brand.

 Tips to grow, cultivate, and maintain your brand’s social media community:

 Make a real effort towards customer requests.
-Rather than just agreeing to consider something, think about how you could integrate their request.
-Starbucks has turned its understanding of this into another way of cultivating its community, with a site dedicated to requests and a multitude of drinks inspired by customer suggestions.
+Rather than just agreeing to consider an idea, think about how you could integrate their request.
+Starbucks has turned its understanding of customer feedback into another way of cultivating its community.
+The fast-food giant has a site dedicated to requests, and customer suggestions have inspired many drinks.

 Remember that your community is more than just your brand account.
-Your and your staff’s personal profiles on social media can have a powerful role to play in managing and growing your community.
+You and your staff’s personal profiles on social media can play a powerful role in managing and growing your community.
 Use your own social media identity to support (and put a human face on) your brand.

 Reinforce brand loyalty by rewarding loyal customers with follower-exclusive promotions and first access to new products – whether this is with a loyalty card, follower-exclusive competitions, or coupons.
 This is also a great technique for growing your community.

-Encourage your followers to actively take part in producing content for your brand with user-generated content campaigns, such as Marc Jacob’s ‘#castmemarc” hashtag competition.
-Find a voice that is friendly and professional yet also imparts a unique, approachable sense of your company’s culture.
+Encourage your followers to actively produce content for your brand with user-generated content campaigns, such as Marc Jacob’s ‘#castmemarc” hashtag competition.
+Find a friendly and professional voice that also imparts a unique, approachable sense of your company’s culture.
 This voice should be consistent with all parts of a brand’s marketing – online, offline, and in person.
 Is your brand’s voice distant and mysterious, like Apple, or humorous and chatty, like the US restaurant chain Denny’s?

 Pay attention to your community members – although they might not all be influencers, they all have influence.